 What is it: Savings accounts allow you to earn interest on the money you keep in the account.
 With yields of up to 4% p.a., how much interest you earn depends on the conditions of the savings account.

 Some savings accounts such as the CIMB FastSaver, do not set any conditions to earn interest, apart from you keeping your money in the account.
 Other accounts, such as the DBS Multiplier, OCBC 360 and UOB One, make you work for your money.
 These high-yield savings accounts have ‘level-up criteria’ such as crediting your salary, spending on one of the bank’s credit card, start investing, take up a loan and more to earn higher interest rates.

 Current rates: Savings accounts have more unpredictability.
-Just this June 2020, Standard Chartered, CIMB and OCBC all announced changes to the interest rates of their savings accounts.
+Over the past few months, Standard Chartered, CIMB, OCBC and UOB all announced changes to the interest rates of their savings accounts.
 Unlike fixed deposits or SSBs where the interest rate you earn over the months and years is stated clearly from the start, savings accounts can see changes on a short notice.